 Akshay Kumar, Diljit Dosanjh Scream In Pain As They Experience Labour Contractions: Watch Video!

 Akshay and Diljit underwent a labour pain simulation through an electric instrument, which gave them contractions that pregnant women experience before giving birth.
-In the video, the two appear to have no idea what they are in store for in the beginning, but once the simulation process starts, they start writhing and screaming in agony!
+In the video, the two appear to have no idea what they are in store for in the beginning, but once the simulation starts, they start writhing and screaming in agony!

 "Oh mereya parmatma (Oh my god)," shouts Diljit at one point.
 Akshay too, unable to bear it when the intensity is increased, shouts, "Kuch kiya aapne!
 Isko bhi karo saale ko (You did something!
-Do it to him too)"
+Do it to him too)."

-In the end, when Diljit says that it was a fun experience, Akshay hilariously suggests that he buys the labour contractions simulation machine.
+In the end, when Diljit says that it was a fun experience, Akshay hilariously suggests that he should buy the labour contractions simulation machine.

 Tweeting the video, Akshay wrote, "A small step to understand what mothers go through by @diljitdosanjh & me.
-Dil se - RESPECT to all the mummies out there, delivering #GoodNewwz is harder than anyone can imagine," (sic).
+Dil se - RESPECT to all the mummies out there, delivering #GoodNewwz is harder than anyone can imagine." (sic).

 A small step to understand what mothers go through by @diljitdosanjh & me.
 Dil se - RESPECT to all the mummies out there, delivering #GoodNewwz is harder than anyone can imagine!♥️ @DharmaMovies https://t.co/k4XUkMoIgg— Akshay Kumar (@akshaykumar) December 14, 2019

 Good Newwz also stars Kareena Kapoor Khan and Kiara Advani in the lead opposite Akshay and Diljit.
 The trailer depicts a hilarious situation unfold between two couples after an IVF pregnancy goof-up.
-Good Newwz is directed by Raj Mehta, and produced by Dharma Productions and Cape Of Good Films.
-It hits theatres on December 27, 2019.
+Good Newwz is directed by Raj Mehta, and produced by Dharma Productions and Cape of Good Films.
+It releases in theatres on December 27, 2019.

 ALSO READ: Good Newwz: Akshay Kumar Talks About The Importance Of IVF & How It Helped Many Families